sah/java-tutorial/000-First-Test.md

 A few things to note:

-1. This is a basic test which uses the JUnit/TestNG test annotations.
-The `src/test/java/com/yourcompany/WebDriverWithHelperTest.java` which is covered in the [Java Helper](##04-Java-Helper.md##) section of the tutorial is where all of our Sauce-specific functionality comes from (like test pass/fail reporting, automatic test naming, etc...)
-2. We tell Sauce the browser and platform we want to use by setting .
+*   We tell Sauce the browser and platform we want to use by setting .
 (To see all the different possibilities, check out Sauce's [browsers](https://saucelabs.com/docs/browsers) page).

 And that's all we need to do to get the test suite running on Sauce!
-If you're interested in the details of the test functions themselves, check out the [First Test](##03-First-Test.md##) section of the complete tutorial.

 Wrapping up and next steps
 ---